ralvescosta/opc-ua-hello-world/README.md

 In this exemplo the ns is *http://opcfundation.org/UA/*, the data type is *string* and the identifier is *Temperature*.

 As we can see this identifier is a lite bit longer, and it is because the namespace is too long.
-In the OPC UA we store all the namespace in something like a table
+In the OPC UA we store all the namespace like a table

 <p align="center">
  <img src=".images/3.png" alt="namespace" width=300 hight=100/>